-Salmon skin is safe to eat and is very tasty and nutritious, providing omega 3, vitamin D and B. Salmon skin is delicious when it is crisped up under the grill or by pan-frying.
+Salmon skin is safe to eat and is very tasty and nutritious, plus it's delicious when it is crisped up under the grill or by pan-frying.
 You cannot get yummy crispy skin when you bake salmon, so it's best to remove it and grill or pan-fry it separately if you want to enjoy it.

-The cooked pesto crusted salmon will keep in the fridge for 2 days.
+The cooked pesto-crusted salmon will keep in the fridge for 2 days.
 Ensure you refrigerate it as soon as it is cool.
-You can reheat it in the microwave or eat it cold.
+You can reheat it in the oven or microwave or eat it cold.